 This Prospectus constitutes a prospectus in the form of a single document within the meaning of Article 6 of Regulation (EU) 2017/1129 of 14 June 2017, on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, as amended (the "Prospectus Regulation") and has been prepared in accordance with the provisions of the Prospectus Regulation and the Swedish Act (2019:414) Supplementing the EU's Prospectus Regulation (Sw.
 Lag (2019:414) med kompletterande bestämmelser till EU:s prospektförordning) (the "Swedish Prospectus Act") and the rules promulgated thereunder.
 This Prospectus has been approved on 26 April 2022 by the Swedish Financial Supervisory Authority (Sw.
 Finansinspektionen) (the "SFSA") as a competent authority in accordance with the Prospectus Regulation.
 The SFSA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation; such approval should not be considered as an endorsement of the Company that is, or the quality of the securities that are, the subject of this Prospectus.
-The Prospectus shall be valid until 26 April 2023 being twelve months after its approval by the SFSA.
+Investors should make their own assessment as to the suitability of investing in the securities that are the subject of this Prospectus shall be valid until 26 April 2023 being twelve months after its approval by the SFSA.